dasarpai/old.dasarpai.github.io/_dsblog/2023-07-06-What-is-captcha.md

 - Audio challenges: What is said,
 - Audio challenges: What is not said,
 - Audio challenges: whose voice is that.
-- audio challenges: Is it bird, child or animal voice.
+- Audio challenges: Is it bird, child or animal voice.
 - Identify image spoken
 - Image Challenge: Identify image for which text is typed in disorted form
 - Image Challenge: Locate an object in an image